thewtex/thesis/introduction/background_and_significance.rst

   :prefix: 2.

-In this chapter, the role diagnostic medical ultrasound plays in addressing public health needs related to diagnosis of carotid plaque burden are discussed.
+In this chapter, the role diagnostic medical ultrasound plays in addressing public health needs related to carotid plaque burden are discussed.
 Specifically, focus is placed on stroke due to carotid atherosclerotic disease with increased vessel stenosis or embolization being primary causative factors.
 First, the prevalence and pathology of stroke is described.
 The